bawbgale/bawbgale.github.io/_posts/2017-10-08-adventures-in-tableau-server-device-type-analysis.md

 However, after all this, we hit the biggest roadblock: Table Calculations cannot be used as Tableau dimensions, which thwarts our ultimate goal of summarizing our usage data by device type. 🙁 Time to step back and re-evaluate this approach.

-## What TabPy isn&#8217;t
+## What TabPy isn’t

 The biggest lesson for me here was understanding the use cases for which TabPy was designed and those for which it was not.
-TabPy provides a way to use Python to extend Tableau&#8217;s analytical capabilities &#8212; for example to pass data through a machine-learning model that you trained outside of Tableau.
+TabPy provides a way to use Python to extend Tableau’s analytical capabilities — for example to pass data through a machine-learning model that you trained outside of Tableau.
 But it does not cover every use case of using Python with Tableau.
 Python is a very versatile language.
 It overlaps with R in advanced data science capabilities, but also is a robust scripting and app development language, which is why it is especially popular among data scientists working on online applications vs. say, offline scientific analysis.

 My use case is really data prep, not analysis.
 I want to apply an external function once to every row of incoming data and perform my analysis on the result.
-And as every Tableau veteran has heard numerous times, Tableau isn&#8217;t designed to be an end-all-be-all data prep solution.
+And as every Tableau veteran has heard numerous times, Tableau isn’t designed to be an end-all-be-all data prep solution.
 It really would be cool if Tableau provided a built-in way to run external functions on data as it is imported, but alas it does not.
 At present, this task is more appropriately done upstream from Tableau in your data pipeline.

 ## The ETL solution